ts-common/fun.ts/README.md

 ## Potential Targets and Applications

-- Markdown safe script that can be run in a browser,
+- Markdown safe script that can be run in a browser (for example http://madoko.org/reference.html),
 - query languages,
 - distributed systems, like [ALIQ](https://github.com/aliq-lang/), machine learning, AI,
 - as a target platform for other functional languages.